andlo/mycroft-skills-list-gitbook/skills/mycroft-indi-skill.mgellan.md

 ---
-description: Voice interface to control a telescope using the indi protocol
+description: 'Voice interface to control a telescope using the indi protocol'
 ---

 ### _mycroft-indi-skill.mgellan_